Visitor Information and FAQs

 Apply to be a member of our library

 We welcome visitors, aged 18 years and over, to our High Wycombe and Uxbridge libraries.
-We have designed five different membership options available.
+We have designed four different membership options available.
 Once you have found the suitable membership option for you and are ready to apply, please follow the 'how to apply' instructions below.

 After receiving a confirmation email, bring photo ID and proof of address to the campus Reception to collect your access card.
 Library regulations apply when using our libraries.